delta-io/delta/protocol_rfcs/managed-commits.md

 ## Writer Requirements for Managed Commits

 When supported and active:
-- Require that `inCommitTimestamp` table feature must be supported and active.
+- The `inCommitTimestamp` table feature must also be supported and active.
-- Writer must do commits via the commit-owner's commit protocol and it must not write the backfilled commit files directly.
+- Writer must follow the commit-owner's [commit protocol](#commit-protocol) and must not perform filesystem-based commits.
-- Writer must not write checkpoints or log compaction files for the commits that are not backfilled.
+- Writer must only create checkpoints or log compaction files for commits in the `_delta_log` directory.
 - Metadata cleanup must always preserve the newest k >= 1 backfilled commits.

 ## Reader Requirements for Managed Commits